-After a few moments, angels and dangles start disappearing.
-The archangels and Sam declined the request.
+After a few moments, angels and dangles started to disappear, one by one.
+The archangels and Sam declined Dean’s request, or maybe they thought it didn’t apply to them.
 As beings disappeared around them, they shrunk together into a cluster in the center of the room, almost as if they were circling the wagons, almost as if they were gonna make a last stand or something.
 Against him.
 It was pretty funny, really.
 Dean wondered what it was exactly they planned to do.
 So he listened in.
 Sam pleaded with Gabriel.
 “Did he…did he…he couldn’t have…could he?”

 Gabriel seemed stunned himself.
 “I don’t know.”